 In 2012, the cast and crew of Farah Khan's Joker, directed by Shirish Kunder and starring Akshay Kumar, Sonakshi Sinha and Chitrangda Singh, joined PETA in urging the government to ban cosmetics testing on animals.
 Chitrangda posed on behalf of PETA and Joker with the aliens from the film for the campaign.
 The ad was shot by ace photographer Atul Kasbekar.

 The landmark announcement was made during the meeting of the Bureau of Indian Standards PCD 19 Cosmetics Sectional Committee, on which PETA India's science policy adviser, Dr Chaitanya Koduri, has an official seat.
-Earlier, Dr Koduri had held a private meeting with Dr Singh to urge him to implement this ban.
+Earlier, Dr Koduri had held a private meeting with Dr Singh to stop the testing of cosmetics on animals.

-Unfortunately, cosmetics which have been tested on animals elsewhere in the world can still be sold in India.
+Unfortunately, cosmetics which have been tested on animals can still be sold in India.
 Please always consult our guide of companies that do and do not test on animals before shopping.

 The Soaps and Other Surface Active Agents Committee (CHD 25) of the Chemical Division of the Bureau of Indian Standards, on which PETA India Science Policy Adviser Dr Chaitanya Koduri has an official seat, has proposed to amend the test requirements for household products (such as cleaners and detergents) by replacing the last animal test remaining, a test on guinea pigs for determining skin-sensitisation potential of chemicals, with a non-animal test method called "the human repeated insult patch test".
 It was also proposed that the manufacturers of novel ingredients should submit safety data using non-animal methods of testing.
 Members of the committee have now been asked to submit their comments.
 The move follows the recent announcement by the Drugs Controller General of India, Dr GN Singh, that testing cosmetics and their ingredients on animals will not be permitted in India, following an intense PETA campaign and efforts by MP Maneka Gandhi.